 Capability and Intent

 Recently, it seems that ISGS is returning to its old ways.
 Since the French increased efforts in Mali and Burkina Faso in the last months, it seems that pressure on ISGS has eased and enabled them to remobilise.
 Additionally, local militias of the coalition have suffered heavy losses.
 ISGS’s own propaganda paper Al Naba estimated that ISGS had claimed the lives of nearly 400 GATIA and MSA fighters, though this number may be exaggerated.
 Meanwhile, Niger withdrew its approval of cross-border cooperation into Niger back in February which hinders efforts against groups like ISGS that operate cross-border.
-All of which are factors which seemingly gave ISGS the capability to return to its old modus operandi.
+All of these are factors that seemingly gave ISGS the capability to return to its old modus operandi.

 Towards the end of March 2019, reports emerged that ISGS had restored communication with IS after what is believed to be more than two years without it.
 Simultaneously, the lethality and scope of ISGS operations in Niger started to increase.
 On 29 April 2019, IS leader Abu Bakr al-Baghdadi appeared publicly for the first time in five years in a video.
 In the video, he praised the Sri Lankan attack, as well as he specifically urged his followers to intensify attacks on France.